 A 2015 Paper published in National Academy of Sciences Proceedings reported that people walking for 90 minutes in a “natural setting” were “less likely to ruminate—a hallmark of depression and anxiety—and had lower activity in brain site linked to depression.”
 Ming Kuo, an Environmental & Behavioral Scientist, University of Illinois Urbana-Champaign campus, reported “Nature gives that part of the brain used for focused concentration a rest.
 Spending time doing something mentally relaxing is a rejuvenating sensation.”

 Holistic Wellness & Health—Financial Implications

 A University of Michigan study found that regular contact with nature “improved short term memory by as much as 20%”!
 One in three Americans are being treated for high blood pressure at a cost of $48.6 billion per year!
-“If everyone were to make time for nature, the savings on health care costs would be incredible”, Danielle Shanahan, research Fellow University of Queensland, Australia.
+“If everyone were to make time for nature, the savings on health care costs would be incredible”, according to Danielle Shanahan, research Fellow University of Queensland, Australia.

 Sensual Stimulation within Institutional Care

 Rehabilitative care and recovery facilities have been using the “Eden” design and décor model for a couple of decades.
-Beds face windows open to natural landscaping facilitating wildlife viewing.
+Beds face windows open to natural landscaping, facilitating wildlife viewing.
 Fish tanks and live plants adorn dining and social gathering areas and therapy cats and dogs are allowed within client rooms and corridors.
 Musical programs featuring live performers who engage clients in sing-a-longs often are integral to the “Eden” therapeutic comfort modalities.

-It is undeniable that nature is so integral in our well being.
+It is undeniable that nature is integral in our well being.
 But, we live in a world where we are often too busy to get outside.
 The consequences of our indoor lifestyles may be much deeper than we even realize.
-That is why Natural Connections brings people outside to star experiencing life, wonder, and well being through nature.
+That is why Natural Connections brings people outside to start experiencing life, wonder, and well being through nature.